-- CFG and TAG based on phrase structure grammar: - combine small constituents into larger constituents - no inherent relationship between nonterminals (V, NP); grammar must say that they can be combined - One alternative: categorial grammar. - ► NL expressions have categories, e.g. S\NP - category says what type of substrings it would like to be combined with (NP) and what type of substring this will produce (S) ⇒ functor-argument structure made explicit - ... and on what side we're looking for the NP (slash "/" = to the right; backslash "\" = to the left)
+- CFG and TAG based on phrase structure grammar: - combine small constituents into larger constituents - finite set of nonterminals {V, NP, ...} with no inherent relationship; grammar says how they can be combined - One alternative: categorial grammar. - ▶ NL expressions have categories, e.g. S\NP - category says what type of substrings it would like to be combined with (NP) and what type of substring this will produce (S) ⇒ functor-argument structure made explicit - ... and on what side we're looking for the NP (slash "/" = to the right; backslash "\" = to the left)